Tufted puffin: Relationship with humans

 The Aleut and Ainu people (who called them Etupirka) of the North Pacific traditionally hunted tufted puffin for food and feathers.
 Skins were used to make tough parkas worn feather side in and the silky tufts were sewn into ornamental work.
 Currently, harvesting of tufted puffin is illegal or discouraged throughout its range.

 The tufted puffin is a familiar bird on the coasts of the Russian Pacific coast, where it is known as toporok (Топорок) - meaning "small axe," a hint to the shape of the bill.
 Toporok is the namesake of one of its main breeding sites, Kamen Toporkov ("Tufted Puffin Rock") or Ostrov Toporkov ("Tufted Puffin Island"), an islet offshore Bering Island.

 The oldest recorded tufted puffin was six years old when discovered in Alaska, the same state where it had been banded.

 Conservation status in Puget Sound

-Tufted puffins in the Olympic Coast National Marine Sanctuary.

 Many rules and regulations have been set out to try to conserve fishes and shorebirds in Puget Sound.
 The Department of Natural Resources (DNR) of Washington State has created aquatic reserves surrounding Smith and Minor Islands.

 Over 36,000 acre of tidelands and seafloor habitat were included in the proposed aquatic reserve.
 Not only do these islands provide the necessary habitat for many seabirds such as tufted puffins and marine mammals, but this area also contains the largest kelp beds in all of Puget Sound.
 In addition, Protection Island reserve has also been off limits to the public to aid marine birds in breeding.
 Protection Island contains one of the last two nesting colonies of puffins in Puget Sound, and about 70% of the tufted puffin population nests on this island.